Qhoebe/SC2006-Group1/README.md

     npm install

-Run the following command on the terminal in the server/src file
+Run the following command on the terminal in the server/src directory

     npm run start